semanticClimate/internship_sC/ipcc/internship_report.md

 ## Work on IPCC Chapter 2

-My primary focus was Working Group I (WG1), Chapter 2: The Changing State of the Climate System.
+The primary focus was on Working Group I (WG1), Chapter 2: The Changing State of the Climate System.

 ### Contributions:

-* Created a wordlist and dictionary specific to this chapter
+* Creation of a wordlist and dictionary specific to this chapter
-* Used KeyBERT for keyword extraction
+* Use of KeyBERT for keyword extraction
-* Used amilib for dictionary generation and refinement
+* Use of amilib for dictionary generation and refinement
-* Validated extracted terms for accuracy and relevance
+* Validation of extracted terms for accuracy and relevance
-* Integrated validated terms into the Semantic Climate Dictionary
+* Integration of validated terms into the Semantic Climate Dictionary

-Impact:
+**Impact:**
-This work supports the construction of knowledge graphs, making IPCC content more semantic, navigable and machine-readable for downstream applications.
+This work supports the construction of knowledge graphs, making IPCC content more semantic, navigable, and machine-readable for downstream applications.

 ---

 ## Contributions to Semantic Toolkit

-I also contributed to the testing and improvement of the Semantic Toolkit, which includes:
+In addition to chapter-based work, contributions were made to the testing and improvement of the Semantic Toolkit, which includes:

 * docanalysis – text analysis and entity extraction
 * amilib – dictionary creation and entity filtering
 * ptgetpapers – bulk downloading of research papers

-### My role:
+### Role:

 * Conducted alpha testing of newly developed features
 * Reported and documented bugs and errors
 * Suggested improvements for tool stability and usability

-These contributions strengthened the toolkit, ensuring reliable use by researchers and developers.
+These contributions helped improve the functionality and reliability of the toolkit for wider community use.

 ---

 ## Development of NER Framework

-A major achievement of my internship was designing a custom Named Entity Recognition (NER) framework for extracting structured information from scientific literature.
+A significant outcome of this internship was the design and implementation of a custom Named Entity Recognition (NER) framework for extracting structured information from scientific literature.

 ### Entities Extracted: